BODY COPY is a photo-text series exploring the performance of queer masculinities in digital culture.

 From a data set of one thousand lines of found text collected from male same-sex hook-up sites, Moreno chose 40 adverts and attempted to create "ideal" responses through self-portrait.

-Acting as stylist, set decorator, subject and photographer, each image is made on a shoe-string budget in a corner of their flat.
+Acting as stylist, set decorator, subject and photographer, each image was made on a shoe-string budget in a corner of the artist's flat.

-Moreno is in recovery from a body dysmorphic and eating disorder, and the project emerged partly as a way of addressing the crisis of being photographed and of seeing themselves.
+Moreno is in recovery from body dysmorphic and eating disorders, and the project began as a means of addressing the crisis of being photographed and of seeing themselves.

 Moving beyond the psychotherapeutic, the series explores how queer masculinities are unstable constructions, rooted in material and digital cultures and inextricably linked to the interests of neoliberalism.

 2022 Preus National Museum of Photography, Horten, Norway